TonyWilsonMosman/ecmoutlook/README.md

+#v2

+- Error handling - Stops all scripts and emails IT with error

+- Original email now gets copied at the end folder before the code does any other moves.
+This is a backup email, so nothing is lost  in servers outages.
+However, this creates TWO, duplicate emails at the end folder.
+IMO it is a good QC practice.

+- New code (and icon) for entering your own QAP#.

 # ecmoutlook
-Outlook VBA for integrating Outlook with ECM ECMOutlook is the vba code and the customisation file is for an extra toolbar with all the macros.
+Outlook VBA for integrating Outlook with ECM ECMOutlook is the vba code and the Customisation file is for an extra toolbar with all the macros.
 Using this toolbar will replace any existing custimisations you might already have.

 The code moves emails from shared paths to your path, as ECM will only accept emails from your own path